Our Ultimate Stock-Pickers' Top 10 Buys and Sells

 In our last article, we walked through our early read on our Ultimate Stock-Pickers' purchasing activity during the first quarter of 2020.
 The piece itself was an early read on individual purchases—focused on high-conviction and new-money buys—that were made during the period, based on the holdings of almost all our top managers.
 Now that all but two Ultimate Stock-Pickers have reported their holdings for the period, we think it is appropriate to examine our managers' high-conviction purchases and sales in aggregate.
 As stock prices have changed since our Ultimate Stock-Pickers made their buying and selling decisions, we urge investors to analyze securities at current valuation levels before making any investment decisions and provide our fair value estimates, moat ratings, stewardship ratings, and uncertainty ratings to help investors along the way.

-Malik Ahmed Khan does not own shares in any of the securities mentioned above.
+Malik Ahmed Khan does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.